+Let us really do something for pan!
 The think is, whether we wish to accept it or not, there’s an historical and cultural nexus between the carnival and the steelband, and that’s the lens through which most of the world see the steelband.
-The steelband is still seen by many in its traditional role, which is to provide the main musical soundtrack … Continue reading RENEWING THE STEELBAND/CARNIVAL CONNECTION!
+Because , if we know our cultural history , it was the … Continue reading Re-examining and Renewing the Steelband/Carnival Connection!

 From the Trinidad & Tobago Music Festival Vol. III "Finals" The flawless performances of intricate classical pieces at The Steelband Music Festival of 1966 proclaimed beyond a doubt that the steelband had arrived on the world music scene as a complete musical orchestra, capable of interpreting any type of music, including the music of the … Continue reading Highlights of the Steelband Music Festival of 1966